REVIEW: Godzilla - King of Monsters

 And the script for King of Monsters does not live up to its ambitious premise.

-ANNNNND there’s an unneeded mcguffin that ruins the very nature of unstoppable monsters by, ya know, stopping them.
+There’s an unneeded plot device that ruins the very nature of unstoppable monsters by, ya know, stopping them.

 Ghidorah looks rad as always, Millie Bobby Brown and Ken Watanabe show the heck up to work, as always, and I fell in love with the more creative action sequences (that I won’t spoil because they’re the main reason to see a movie like this), as always.

-This version of Godzilla could have easily subverted my expectations, and although it got close, King of Monsters still ended up being just a pretty good action flick.
+This version of Godzilla could have easily subverted my expectations but King of Monsters ended up being yet another B- action flick.
+Which is fine…but certainly a dissapointment.

 Support my reviews and read my take on Godzilla (2014) at https://www.patreon.com/IsaacLastname